 Fax - +44 (0)1334 462914

-He has recently published a second major study, on early eighteenth-century financial history: The Financial Decline of a Great Power.
-War, Influence, and Money in Louis XIV's France (Oxford University Press, 2012).
-This book places military paymasters and suppliers at the centre of an explanation of how and why the French state’s financial situation deteriorated dramatically during the War of the Spanish Succession.
+His recent work has been on early eighteenth-century financial history.
+His second book, entitled The Financial Decline of a Great Power.
+War, Influence, and Money in Louis XIV's France (Oxford University Press, 2012), places military paymasters and suppliers at the centre of an explanation of how and why the French state’s financial situation deteriorated dramatically during the War of the Spanish Succession.
 Louis XIV bequeathed a legacy of debt generated in this war to his successors that made an ultimate breakdown of government much more likely.
 The book focusses, as no book on early modern state finances has done before, on the full range of state financial activity – taxation, borrowing, monetary policy, the appropriations system and expenditure – to explain how things went so badly wrong.

 Dr Rowlands also has extensive interests in European international and transnational relations between the 1660s and the outbreak of the French Revolution (1789), and he maintains an interest in Jacobitism on the continent between 1688 and 1720.

 Dr Rowlands served as Secretary of the UK-wide Society for the Study of French History in 2005-08, and serves on the editorial board of that Society's journal French History.
 He was Director of the Centre for French History and Culture at St Andrews between 2005 and 2013.
 He is currently Deputy Director of the Institute for the Study of War and Strategy, which will be launched formally in 2015.